 Documentation

-Everything you need to know about using Modulo AI to triage and fix bugs automatically.
+Everything you need to know about using FixBugs to triage and fix bugs automatically.

 Traditional APM tools — Datadog, New Relic, Splunk, Dynatrace — alert you to problems.
 They stop at the critical moment: the fix.
-Modulo bridges that gap.
+FixBugs bridges that gap.

 • Trace-to-Fix Pipeline — Consumes distributed traces (OpenTelemetry, Jaeger) and maps them to the specific code locations that need changing.